vulcanize/vulcanizedb/README.md

 1. `go test ./pkg/...`

 ### Integration Test

-In order to run the integration tests, you will need to run them against a real node.
-At the moment the integration tests require [Geth v1.7.2](https://ethereum.github.io/go-ethereum/downloads/) as they depend on the `--dev` mode, which changed in v1.7.3

 1. Run `make startprivate` in a separate terminal
 2. Setup a test database and import the schema: